Benny Goodman: Carnegie Hall concert

 In late 1937, Goodman's publicist Wynn Nathanson suggested that Goodman and his band play Carnegie Hall in New York City.
 The sold-out concert was held on the evening of January 16, 1938.
-It is regarded as one of the most significant in jazz history.
-After years of work by musicians from all over the country, jazz had finally been accepted by mainstream audiences.
+It is regarded as one of the most significant concerts in jazz history.
+After years of work by musicians from all over the country, jazz had finally been accepted by mainstream audiences—according to Stan Ayeroff, "the concert helped jazz evolve from being strictly dance music to music worthy of a discerning listening audience.
+It was the start of jazz being recognized as an art form on a par with classical music."

 Recordings of the concert were made, but even by the technology of the day the equipment used was not of the finest quality.
-Acetate recordings of the concert were made, and aluminum studio masters were cut.
-"The recording was produced by Albert Marx as a special gift for his wife, Helen Ward, and a second set for Benny.
-He contracted Artists Recording Studio to make two sets.
-Artists Recording only had two turntables so they farmed out the second set to Raymond Scott's recording studio....It was Benny's sister-in-law who found the recordings in Benny's apartment [in 1950] and brought them to Benny's attention."
-Goodman took the discovered recording to Columbia, and a selection was issued on LP as The Famous 1938 Carnegie Hall Jazz Concert.
+These recordings were made on acetate, and aluminum studio masters were cut.
+The idea of recording the concert came from Albert Marx, a friend of Goodman's, for the purposes of a gift for his wife Helen Ward, as well as gifting a second set to Goodman.
+Sometime in or before 1950, Goodman recovered the acetates from his sister-in-law's closet, who had informed him about them, and took them to the audio engineer William Savory.
+The pair took them to Columbia, with Goodman realising the recordings could be used as leverage to make a recording contract with Columbia (having been eager to end his contract with Capitol).
+A selection was then released as an LP entitled The Famous 1938 Carnegie Hall Jazz Concert.

 Charlie Christian

-Pianist and arranger Mary Lou Williams suggested to Hammond that he see guitarist Charlie Christian.
-Hammond had seen Christian perform in Oklahoma City in 1939 and recommended him to Goodman, but Goodman was uninterested in electric guitar and was put off by Christian's taste in gaudy clothing.
-During a break at a concert in Beverly Hills, Hammond inserted Christian into the band.
-Goodman started playing "Rose Room" on the assumption that Christian didn't know it, but his performance impressed everyone.
+In 1939, pianist and arranger Mary Lou Williams suggested to John Hammond, who was responsible for finding new talent for Goodman, that he see guitarist Charlie Christian.
+Hammond had seen Christian perform in Oklahoma City on July 10, 1939, and recommended him to Goodman, but Goodman was uninterested in electric guitar and was put off by Christian's taste in gaudy clothing.
+Unbeknownst to Goodman, at an August 16 concert at the Victor Hugo Restaurant in Beverly Hills, Hammond inserted Christian onto the stage.
+Goodman started playing "Rose Room" on the assumption that Christian didn't know it, but his performance impressed the audience immensely.
+According to Hammond, "before long the crowd was screaming with amazement.
+'Rose Room' continued for more than three quarters of an hour and Goodman received an ovation unlike any even he had before.
+No one present will ever forget it, least of all Benny."

 Christian was a member of the Benny Goodman Sextet from 1939 to 1941, and during these two years he turned the electric guitar into a popular jazz instrument.